 Mr. Hartman’s educational background includes a Bachelor of Science Degree from Indiana University-Bloomington awarded in December of 1989.
 Mr. Hartman completed his undergraduate requirements with a student-teaching assignment at Taylor Junior-Senior High school in 1989.
 Mr. Hartman received his Indiana School Administrator License in 2004 upon completion of a Master of Science Degree from Indiana University-Bloomington with a 3.70 grade point average.
 He is currently licensed to serve as a building level administrator K-12 as well as a classroom teacher in Economics, United States History and Sociology.

-Mr. Hartman has a total of twenty-five years experience in secondary public education.
+Mr. Hartman has a total of twenty-eight years experience in secondary public education.
 He is proud to be a Taylor Titan and enjoys working on behalf of the students and patrons of Taylor High School now serving his second generation of students.
 Mr. Hartman is especially excited to work alongside the finest and most dedicated group of teachers and staff in Howard County.
 He maintains an open door policy and looks forward to hearing from existing patrons as well as prospective ones who have heard about the fine academic and extra-curricular opportunities at Taylor High School.
 He can be reached directly at 765-455-8201.Eric Hartman’s Personal Mission Statement:

 It is my personal belief that attitude and spirit are the driving forces in developing children into responsible adults.
 It is my job as an educator to promote an environment that promotes integrity and a spirit of cooperation with student success at the forefront.
 Failure is an option sometimes but will always be used as a learning opportunity for students, parents and teachers.
 I chose to be in the kid business because I personally feel that the total development of a child is the most important occupation on the planet.
 I pledge to always value the children and staff under my direction and to this end I will lead by example all the while being positive and caring.
 Education is a process that involves everyone playing a role and I am excited that I get to assist in this awesome journey.